truher/water/doc/README.md

 as the error code, and then another zero where I expect real data.
 For now I'm just ignoring zeros, which has no ill effect since the measurement is cumulative, but I should make the error handling work.

+* There's no backup mechanism for the data.

+* There's no babysitter or monitor to make sure the server is always running.

 ## Hardware